Spoken (band): History

 On August 30, 2005, Spoken released their fifth album, Last Chance to Breathe.
 The style changed even more, becoming more based on screams than heavy guitar work.
 A music video was shot for "Bitter Taste", a single from the album, featuring Cory Brandon Putman of Norma Jean.

 On September 25, 2007, Spoken released their self-titled sixth album, Spoken.
 The sound was heavier and more mature, with both heavy vocals and heavy guitar work.
 Matt Baird, the lead vocalist for Spoken, said this about their sound: "Our new record has a lot of diversity.
 There are songs that are heavier than anything we've done before, and there is a song that is mostly piano.
 The songs are really all over the place as far as a similar style or genre, but it works.
 I think the record is extremely cohesive.
 I can't wait for people to hear it."

-Spoken has been working on their new album since 2009 with producer Jasen Rauch.
-They have since revealed that their seventh record is finished and will be released on February 12, 2013, through E1 Music and will be called, Illusion.
+Spoken worked on their next album throughout 2009 with producer Jasen Rauch.
+They later revealed that their seventh record was finished, and was released on February 12, 2013, through E1 Music and is called, Illusion.

 The band announced via their Facebook page on November 28, 2014, that they would release a new album in 2015.
-A later interview with singer Matt Baird revealed the band will be recording at least one song in January as a promo track and then the remainder of the album will be recorded in May 2015.
+A later interview with singer Matt Baird revealed the band would be recording at least one song in January as a promo track and then the remainder of the album would be recorded in May 2015.
 On December 11, 2015, the band released their eighth album, Breathe Again, through Artery Recordings.

-On November 26, 2016, Scoop Roberts announced that he was embarking on final tour with the band and that he would be on the next album.
+On November 26, 2016, Scoop Roberts announced that he was embarking on a final tour with the band and that he would be on the next album.
 The band's ninth album, titled simply IX, was released on September 8, 2017, independently via The Fuel Music.

+On April 11, 2019, the band announced that guitarist J.R.
+Bareis (Love & Death, ex-Islander) was joining the band.
+Bareis had been touring with the band as a hired gun since 2017.
+With this addition, they also announced that they were writing for the band's tenth studio album.

+In light of the COVID-19 pandemic in 2020, the band released 4 new songs in the span of 5 months.
+"The Way Back Home" on February 21, 2020, "Awaken Me" on April 3, 2020, "Fallen" on June 5, 2020, and "Nightmare" on June 12, 2020.
+Lyric videos premiered on the band's YouTube channel for the songs, "The Way Back Home", and, "Nightmare", on their day of release.
+On February 20, 2021, a live, "at home", acoustic performance of the song, "Nightmare", was released on the band's YouTube page.

+On December 6, 2023, the band announced their tenth album Reflection, which was released on March 15, 2024, under Brian "Head" Welch's new label XOVR.
+Welch appeared on the album along with Demon Hunter's Ryan Clark.